DrAlbertCruz/CMPS-356-Lab-0/README.md

 ## Requirements for check off

+* This lab must be checked off in person
 * Achieve at least 70% true positive rate
 * Show the instructor your code, and the values for specificity, precision and accuracy